-PN can be caused by HIV, especially at low CD4 counts (under 100 cells/mm3).
+PN can be caused by HIV though, especially at low CD4 counts (under 100 cells/mm3).
 It is also a complication of diabetes, and rates of diabetes are increasing as people living with HIV get older.

 Symptoms include increased sensitivity or numbness, or tingling in your hands and/or feet.
 Often it is something you hardly notice, or that comes and goes.

-If this is a side effect rather than a result of HIV, symptoms tend to be symmetrical in both hands or both feet.
+If this is a side effect rather than a result of HIV or diabetes, symptoms tend to be symmetrical in both hands or both feet.

 If neuropathy gets worse it can become very painful.
-It is a side effect that you should take very seriously.
+Please take early symptoms seriously.